Banditas231/Custom-Quests/README.md

 Other quests is eddited by (Banditas231)

 New quests added: Hunt animals and another for killing eAi.
-You need change reward for your likings
+You need change reward for your likings Added Loadouts.

 # I keep my files updated, so people can use correct and working files.
-# Last updated 08/11/2024 New quest and ini file
+# Last updated 12/15/2024 New quest and ini file
 # Some eAIs will now spawn in unique locations / sometimes move from point A to point Z. Zombie killing quests are now 1-2-3 (meaning you have to complete the first quest to unlock the second)
 # Added ini.c This one needs for some quests and Extraction, also you can spawn with custom gear (only clothes).
 Also if player with name Survivor joins it gonna be naked.